Mark Rodgers

-Mark Rodgers (born 2001) is an Irish hurler who plays for Clare Senior Championship club Scariff and at inter-county level with the Clare senior hurling team.
+Mark Rodgers (born 2001) plays hurling for his native parish Scariff and at inter-county level with All-Ireland champions Clare.

-Career
+Career and education

+Rodgers had his first hurling successes as a student at Scariff Community College.
+He was part of the college team that beat St Fergal's College to claim the All-Ireland Colleges SCHC title in 2018.
+Rodgers later had success with University of Limerick, winning back-to-back Fitzgibbon Cup titles in 2022 and 2023.

-Rodgers first came to hurling prominence at juvenile and underage levels with Scraiff before eventually joining the club's top adult team.
+At club level, Rodgers first played at juvenile and underage levels with Scraiff before eventually joining the club's top adult team.
 He won a Clare IHC title in 2020 after Scariff beat Tubber in the final.

 Rodgers first appeared on the inter-county scene as a member of the Clare minor hurling team in 2018.
 He later spent two seasons with the Clare under-20 hurling team before being drafted onto the Clare senior hurling team in 2021.
-Rodgers went on to have success in 3rd Level, winning two Fitzgibbon Cups and was joint captain on the last Fitzgibbon.
+Rodgers won a National Hurling League medal in 2024.

+On 21 July 2024, he started in the half-forward line as Clare won the All-Ireland for the first time in 11 years after an extra-time win against Cork by 3-29 to 1-34, claiming their fifth All-Ireland title.
+Rodgers won an All Star at the end of the 2024 season.